 The repetitive structures in the above passage suggest the importance of the war for England.
 Moreover, it inspires patriotic sentiments among the masses.

-Apart from the function of giving prominence to ideas, the use of anaphora in literature adds rhythm to it and thus, making it more pleasurable to read and easier to remember.
-As a literary device, anaphora serves the purpose of furnishing artistic effect to the passages of prose and poetry.
+Apart from the function of giving prominence to certain ideas, the use of anaphora in literature adds rhythm, thus making it more pleasurable to read, and easier to remember.
+As a literary device, anaphora serves the purpose of giving artistic effect to passages of prose and poetry.

-As a rhetorical device, it is used to appeal to the emotions of the audience in order to persuade, inspire, motivate and encourage them.
+As a rhetorical device, anaphora is used to appeal to the emotions of the audience, in order to persuade, inspire, motivate, and encourage them.##QA-TP2##